BitPebble/.github/profile/README.md

 A five year old can already keep track of physical items, store them, count them, hide them if needed or exchange them with friends.

+Simple NFC cards to enable transactions with crypto, off-chain and off-line.

 No insecure seed phrases that can be copied or complicated dedicated hardware setups.

 Just simple physical NFC cards you can tap on any modern phone.